shanecharles/ZonkKata-FSharp/README.md

 # ZonkKata-FSharp
 Zonk Kata done in F#

+## Caveat

+The current version of XUnit this project uses relies on Mono version 4.2.x which is currently in Alpha as of 2015/10/28.
+(Sorry)

 Zonk is a game consisting of 6 dice.
 The official rules and details can be found at [http://www.zonkthegame.com](http://www.zonkthegame.com).

 For this kata the scoring is defined as: